home-assistant/home-assistant.io/source/_integrations/airvisual_pro.markdown

 ha_integration_type: device
 ---

-The AirVisual Pro integration allows users to retrieve data from an [AirVisual Node/Pro unit](https://www.iqair.com/air-quality-monitors/airvisual-pro).
+The **AirVisual Pro** {% term integration %} allows users to retrieve data from an [AirVisual Node/Pro unit](https://www.iqair.com/air-quality-monitors/airvisual-pro).
 Communication with the device occurs over the local network.

 ## Determining the Password